Maksikos-ctrl/3dModellerCAD/README.md

     Move: left-click and drag an object to move it
     Scale: right-click and drag an object to scale it
     Rotate: left-click and drag outside an object to r

+The scene contains basic geometric shapes such as spheres and cubes.
+You can add more shapes by modifying the node.py file.
+The transformation.py file contains functions to create transformation matrices such as translation and scaling matrices that can be used to transform the objects in the scene.

+`viewer.py`:

+    This is the main Python file that launches the 3D model viewer.
+    It creates an instance of the Scene class, which represents the 3D scene containing various geometric shapes.
+    It uses the PyOpenGL library to render the 3D scene onto a window.
+    It defines mouse callback functions for picking, moving, scaling, and rotating the shapes in the scene.

+`node.py`:

+    This file defines the Node class, which represents a single geometric shape in the 3D scene.
+    It also defines subclasses of Node for specific shapes like spheres, cubes, and snow figures.
+    Each Node has a position, rotation, and scale in 3D space, as well as methods for rendering and picking.

+`scene.py`:

+    This file defines the Scene class, which represents the entire 3D scene containing multiple Nodes.
+    It provides methods for adding new Nodes to the scene, rendering the scene, picking objects with the mouse, and moving/scaling selected Nodes.

+`transformation.py`:

+    This file defines two helper functions for creating transformation matrices: translation and scaling.
+    These functions return a 4x4 NumPy matrix representing a translation or scaling operation in 3D space.